 Patricia Gunning is represented by Richard D. Emery, Ilann M. Maazel, and Debra Greenberger.

-ECBAWM Partner and New York Law Journal occasional essayist Daniel J. Kornstein writes: “Holmes should be a hero, as yet unsung, of the #MeToo movement.
+In “O.W.
+Holmes Jr. and #MeToo,” ECBAWM partner and New York Law Journal occasional essayist Daniel J. Kornstein writes: “Holmes should be a hero, as yet unsung, of the #MeToo movement.
 He is sensitive and aware of the embarrassment and shame felt by a victim of sexual assault.
 He provides new support for any victim criticized for not reporting an incident sooner.
 Holmes’s comments should be cited in any brief on the point.”

 ECBAWM partner Zoe Salzman moderated a panel hosted by the Center for Labor and Employment Law at NYU School of Law on “Avoiding the Next Harvey Weinstein: Sexual Harassment and Non-Disclosure Agreements.”